entralliance/entralliance.github.io/overview.rst

 value of these analytical tools even more difficult.

-While standards like IEC 61400-5 provide a theoretical framework for standardizing data, more specific, methodological frameworks for implementing data standards at scale have been missing from the open source community - the ENTR Foundation is leading the charge to remediate that critical point of failure.
+While standards like IEC 61400-5 provide a theoretical framework for standardizing data, more specific, methodological frameworks for implementing data standards at scale have been missing from the renewables community - the ENTR Foundation is leading the charge to remediate that critical point of failure.
 Our stance is that we can provide the most effective implementation of data standardization by creating software that makes it easy to structure and name data within relational data stores.
 Having well-defined tabular data then makes it easy to build, validate, and distribute analytical tools collaboratively because the structure of input data can be aligned.